chielorenz/outclass/README.md

 Using `out.layer` you get a **layer** object.
 A layer offers methods to build a string of classes interactively, use `layer.add()` to add classes, `layer.remove()` to remove classes and `layer.set()` to override all existing classes with some new ones.
 This methods accept the same input as `out.parse()`.

-Leyers follows the builder pattern, this means that each method returns the builder itsels so yuou can chain together multiple method calls.
+Layers follows the builder pattern, this means that each method returns the builder itself so you can chain together multiple method calls.

 Once you have finished building your string you can call the `layer.parse()` method to get back the resulting string of classes.